-Setting up the MDA in a organisational network
+Setting up the MDA in a secured organisational network

-Setting up the MDA in an organisational network might involve some settings to be done by a network administrator.
-The MDA web-interface makes use of external communications to an external website, to a ftp server and to an sql database server.
-The external website is the Thinkable website, hosting the manual and help pages for the MDA.
-In order to register the MDA, your user data is send and saved to a database server.
-In order to make use of the image request system MyImages, which is part of the MDA web-interface, also access is required to the database server, which keeps track of image requests, status of the requests and provides messages to the requester in case of an image becoming available from a designer based upon a request.
+Setting up the MDA in an secured network might require some settings to be changed by a network administrator.
+The MDA’s web-interface communicates with an external website, as well as a ftp server and a sql database server.
+The external website is the Thinkable website, which hosts the MDA’s manual and help pages.
+When you register the MDA your user data is send and saved to our database server.
+Communication with this server is also required if you want to use the image request system “MyImages”, which is part of the MDA web-interface, also access is required to the database server.
+This is to keep track of image requests, the status of the requests and to provide messages to the requester when a request is completed.
 The actual file transfer between the designer and requester is handled by a ftp-server, with the designer uploading the completed image to the ftp-server, and the requester having the image automatically downloaded from the ftp-server when the MyImages page is opened.
-For those external connections, which will use the organisational networks communication channels, the following provisions need to be made:
+For these external connections, which might use the network’s secured communication channels, the following provisions need to be made:

-- in order to access an external webpage, the organisation’s firewall should grand access to internet communications, i.e. port 80 should be opened on the firewall and users should have access to use this port for external communications (which is more or less a default in all organisations).
+- In order to access an external webpage, the network’s firewall should grand access to internet communications, i.e. port 80 should be opened on the firewall and users should have access to use this port for external communications (which is more or less a default in all organisations).

-- in order to have ftp access, ports 20 and 21 should be opened on the firewall, and the MDA web interface should have access to use these ports.
+- In order to have ftp access, ports 20 and 21 should be opened on the firewall, and the MDA interface should have access to use these ports.

-- in order to have database access (i.e. access to an external mysql database server), port 3306 should be opened on the firewall, and again the MDA web interface should have access to use this port.
+- In order to have database access (i.e. access to an external mysql database server), port 3306 should be opened on the firewall, and again the MDA interface should have access to use this port.